 who we are

-Svetlana Bachevanova is a publisher of FotoEvidence and documentary photographer with interest in human rights that began while living under a communist dictatorship in her native Bulgaria.
+Svetlana Bachevanova is a publisher and co-founder of FotoEvidence and documentary photographer with interest in human rights that began while living under a communist dictatorship in her native Bulgaria.
 In 1989, after the fall of the regime, Svetlana join the first anticommunist newspaper "Demokratia" where she led the photo department.
 Seven years later she became the head of the photo department in the Bulgarian News Agency.
 Svetlana covered the transition to democracy in Bulgaria, Slovenia, Lithuania, the war in Kosovo and Bosnia, the separation of the Soviet Union, the revolution in Romania.
 In 2001 Svetlana moved to New York where she founded FotoEvidence to continue her life work of using photography to fight oppression and expose human rights violations.
-She seeks to help photographers who work to document and fight against human rights violation so the story of her country and friends will never happened again.
+She seeks to help photographers who work to document and fight against human rights violation so the story of her country and friends will never happen again.

-David Stuart is a sociologist with an interest in human rights that began as a teenager at the United Nations International School in New York.
+David Stuart is a co-founder of FotoEvidence.
+He is a sociologist with an interest in human rights that began as a teenager at the United Nations International School in New York.
 He was a founder of the Freelance Players Inc. an educational theater organization on whose board he served for more than 2S years.
 As the Executive Director of the Disarmament Action Network, he spent ten years working with dozens of organizations to mobilizie opposition to the militarization of US foreign policy and international affairs.
 He spent eight years with the Boston College Media Reseach and Action Project designing and analyzing research on the mass media and political discourse.
 He has managed political campaigns and worked as a consultant to social movement and non-profit organizations.
 He is a writer and photographer living in New York City.

 Compiled built, and deployed in Islamabad, Nabeel has been field tested for over half a decade now with state of the art tools and technologies.
 His once lowly performance enjoyed rapid upgrades at National University, where he extended on his base OS to understand Software Engineering in particular and Computer Science in general.
 After beta testing in startup market, Nabeel found his way as technology consultant for over a year now where he plays active role in establishing enterprise applications.
 Now a days you would find him orchestrating development activities.